HenrikBengtsson/future-tutorial-user2022/index.md

 v <- expr
 ```

-To use, this assignment is single operator, but internally it's done in two steps:
+To us, this assignment is single operator, but internally it's done in two steps:

 1. R evaluates the expression `expr` on the right-hand side (RHS), and
 2. assigns the resulting value to the variable `v` on the left-hand side (LHS).